 The commercial trucking industry is critical to America’s economy.
 It is estimated that, on a daily basis, there are in excess of five million semi-trucks traveling across the nation to deliver products.
 Florida’s agricultural industry depends heavily on these eighteen wheelers.
-The personal injury attorneys at Sibley Dolman understand the impact that an 80,000-pound truck has when it collides with a 4,000-pound vehicle.
+The Boca Raton Truck Accident Lawyers at Sibley Dolman understand the impact that an 80,000-pound truck has when it collides with a 4,000-pound vehicle.
 Our attorneys have litigation skills that produce extraordinary results.

 A case in point.
 Following a collision with a semi-truck, a victim sustained a rotator cuff tear and a mild traumatic brain injury.
 Rather than accepting an award of $265,000.00 secured by his previous law office, he contacted us.
 Through an in-depth investigation, we discovered evidence that the truck had not been properly maintained.
 We filed suit, and our client was awarded $1,750,000.00.